OpenAI GPT

 2. Click on 'Options', add your OpenAI API key to the plugin setup page and click on 'Save configuration'

-WARNING: It is strongly advised to not change any of the other plugin options here as it will affect the behaviour of all the metadata fields that have been configured.
+WARNING: It is strongly advised to not change any of the other plugin options here.

 Configuring metadata fields

-To use the plugin you need to add a text prompt on the output metadata field and select an input field for the source data.
+You need to give the plugin instructions in the field where you want it to generate metadata.
+You also need to select the input so it knows where to get its information from.
+This can either be the image, or text in another field.
 ResourceSpace will then pass the prompt along with the data to GPT and populate the output field with the response.
 This will be updated whenever the value in the source field changes.

-1. Decide on the metadata field that you want to use to contain the output.
-Note that category tree and data fields cannot be configured.
+1. Decide on the metadata field that you want to use for the output.
+Note that category tree and date fields can't be configured.

-3. Scroll down and under the 'GPT Prompt' section, enter the prompt in natural language, describing what you want GPT to do e.g. 'List no more than 10 keywords for the purposes of metadata indexing and searching.'
+3. Scroll down and under the 'GPT Prompt' section, enter the prompt in natural language, describing what you want GPT to do e.g. 'Create a description of this image' or 'List no more than 10 keywords for the purposes of metadata indexing and searching.'

-4. Under 'GPT Input Field', select the field that contains the source data
+4. Under 'GPT Input Field', select either the image ('Image: Preview image') or the field that contains the source data.

 5. Click the Save button